 What is the process to set up financial aid for my study abroad program?

-In order to be eligible you must have a current FAFSA on file, along with meeting all other criteria, such as meeting our Satisfactory Academic Progress standards.
-Also, you must be eligible to register for course OVST-Y495 or OVST-Y496, which is determined by the Study Abroad Office.
-This is our indicator that you are eligible to receive financial aid for the overseas program.
+In order to be eligible for financial aid, you must have a current FAFSA on file, along with meeting all other criteria, such as meeting the Satisfactory Academic Progress standards.
+There are also three different types of programs for study abroad.
+Please review the grid below for further enrollment and requirements.